glomatico/gytmdl/README.md

     ```
 3. Add MP4Box to your PATH.
 You can get MP4Box here: https://gpac.wp.imt.fr/downloads/
 5. (Optional) Get your cookies.txt
-    * With cookies.txt, you can download age restricted tracks, private playlists and download tracks using 141 premium only itag (AAC 256kbps).
-You can get your cookies.txt by using the following Google Chrome extension on YouTube Music website: https://chrome.google.com/webstore/detail/get-cookiestxt/bgaddhkoddajcdgocldbbfleckgcbcid.
-Make sure to export it as `cookies.txt` and put it on the same folder as the script or specify the location to it using the `--cookies-location` argument.
+    * With cookies.txt, you can download age restricted tracks, private playlists and songs in 256kbps AAC using `--premium-quality` argument.
+You can export your cookies by using the following Google Chrome extension on YouTube Music website with your account logged in: https://chrome.google.com/webstore/detail/gdocmgbfkjnnpapoeobnolbbkoibbcif.
+Make sure to export it as `cookies.txt` to the same directory as the script or specify the location using `--cookies-location` argument.

 ## Usage
 ```
 python gytmdl.py [OPTIONS] [URLS]
 ```
 Tracks are saved in `./YouTube Music` by default, but the directory can be changed using `--final-path` argument.

+Use `--help` argument to see all available options.